Sofyan Amrabat: Loan to Manchester United

 Amrabat joined Manchester United on loan from Fiorentina on 1 September 2023, on a deadline day until the end of the 2023–24 season.
 Manchester United paid Fiorentina a loan fee of £8.5 million, with the deal containing an option to buy for £21.4 million.
 On 23 September, he made his Premier League debut, coming off the bench in the 89th minute replacing Jonny Evans, in a 1–0 away win over Burnley.
 Three days later, Amrabat made his first start for the Red Devils, in a 3–0 victory over Crystal Palace in the Carabao Cup third round at Old Trafford where he played 60 minutes before being replaced by debutant Dan Gore.
-On 1 November 2023, Amrabat was nominated for the 2023 African Footballer of the Year by CAF.
+On 1 November 2023, Amrabat was nominated for the 2023 African Footballer of the Year by the CAF.

-Amrabat became the first Moroccan player to win the FA Cup after United took down Manchester City in the 2024 FA Cup final.
+Amrabat became the first Moroccan player to win the FA Cup after United beat Manchester City in the 2024 FA Cup final.

 Fenerbahçe

 On 30 August 2024, Fenerbahçe announced that they had reached an agreement to sign Amrabat on loan for the 2024–25 season, with an obligation to buy for €12 million after the season.
-He scored his first goal for the team in a away match against Trabzonspor on the last minute, helping his team achieve a victory.
+He scored his first goal for the team in an away match against Trabzonspor on the last minute, helping his team achieve a victory.
 The transfer became permanent on 1 July 2025.

-Loan to Betis

-On 1 September 2025, Amrabat was loaned to Real Betis without a buy option due to Fenerbahçe recently buying the player.
+On 1 September 2025, Amrabat was loaned to Real Betis without a buy option, due to Fenerbahçe recently buying the player.
+On 29 August 2026, his contract with Fenerbahçe was terminated by mutual consent.

+Ajax

+On 30 August 2026, Amrabat signed for Eredivisie club Ajax as a free agent on a two-year deal.